NextResponse

 Security Implementation

-While primarily focused on error handling, this component contributes to security by:
+While primarily focused on error handling, this component contributes to security by:- Avoiding exposure of sensitive error details in production environments.

 - Providing consistent error responses to prevent information leakage.